melchor629/node-flac-bindings/readme.md

 You need node version that supports v8 N-API ([see compatibility table](https://nodejs.org/docs/latest-v16.x/api/n-api.html#n_api_node_api_version_matrix)), which is supported in node v12.22.0/v14.17.0/v16.0.0 or higher.
 Recommended use of `BigInt` when possible to have numbers be represented without truncation (`Number` can only store 53 bit integers! 🤨).

-> **Note**: starting from Node 14.x, `Buffer` had a rewrite that tracks pointers across the whole JS env.
+> **Note**: starting from Node 14.x and 12.19.0, `Buffer` had a rewrite that tracks pointers across the whole JS env.
 In order to share pointers from flac to node, the native code cleans up the trackings time to time when required.
-But this also means that buffers from `Encoder`, `Decoder` and `IO Callbacks` (metadata level 2) has a strict lifetime: buffers are ensured to be valid inside the callback itself, if the buffer must be used outside the callback make a copy. (also affects 12.19.0 or higher even though the mentioned rewrite did not happen)
+But this also means that buffers from `Encoder`, `Decoder` and `IO Callbacks` (metadata level 2) has a strict lifetime: buffers are ensured to be valid inside the callback itself, if the buffer must be used outside the callback make a copy.

 ## How to install